Rayan-Alam-UOIT/Rayan-Alam-UOIT/README.md

 I’m a highly motivated Computer Science student at Ontario Tech University, specializing in Data Science with a minor in Mathematics and maintaining a 4.10/4.30 cGPA.
 I have hands-on experience in UI/UX design, mobile app development, and web development.
 At MY Voice Canada, I helped develop an Android app using Flutter, Dart, and Figma, which received excellent user feedback and ultimately won our team an award.
 I also independently designed and built my own interactive portfolio website using HTML, CSS, and JavaScript.

-Additionally, I have strong proficiency in C/C++, TypeScript, Python, R, SQL, and Java, enabling me to quickly adapt to new frameworks and tools.
+Additionally, I possess strong proficiency in Python, C/C++, TypeScript, SQL, Java and R, enabling me to adapt to new frameworks and tools quickly.
 I actively pursue certifications and challenges to deepen my skills, especially in full-stack development and applied AI.
 My volunteer and leadership roles in summer camps, school clubs, and sponsored hackathons have strengthened my teamwork, communication, and problem-solving abilities.

 Since fall 2025, I have been working at Bravella Health as a Data Science & AI Development Intern on an eight-month term.
 In this role, I contribute to the development of their clinical LLM platform, built with Angular, Flask, and a RAG pipeline, while designing cloud-scalable deployment solutions on AWS and collaborating with my team on high-impact projects.
 This experience has allowed me to continue growing both technically and professionally.